miklevin/MikeLev.in/_posts/2025-01-02-one-card-flow.md

 > I like it!
 I think I've got a new prompting technique and style.
 Of course, it
 > requires writing whole articles like this, and those articles being a part of
-> a conversation history.
-Perhaps that's not for everyone, but neither is being
+> a huge conversation history.
+Perhaps that's not for everyone, but prompting
-> the boss of a PhD-level intelligence.
+> techniques for these huge context window chain-of-thought big-thinker models
+> is so different!

 **o1 Pro**: